-As long as you are 13 years old, you can join Clear Voice Surveys no matter where in the world you live.
-There can however be big differences in the amount of surveys available depending on the country you live in.
+As long as you are at least 13 years old, you can join Clear Voice Surveys no matter where in the world you live.
+There can, however, be big differences in the amount of surveys available depending on the country you live in.

 So even though you can join no matter where you live, there will be very limited options in some countries.
-And even if you live in the US, Canada, or the UK, I encourage you to read all the way to the conclusion before deciding to join – there might very well be other options that are still better for you.
+And even if you live in the US, Canada, or the UK, there are, in my opinion, better survey opportunities in your country.

 6 Reasons NOT to join Clear Voice Surveys